codenie/codenie.github.io/_pages/about.md

 (2) **Embodied Artificial Intelligence:** Vision-Language-Action (VLA)-based robto manipulation; RL-based locomotion and imitation on legged/humanoid robots;

 I am a final year CS PhD student, expected to graduate in March 2026.
-Currently, I am looking for a job about Reinforcement Learning or Embodied AI
+Currently, I am looking for a job about Reinforcement Learning or Embodied AI.

 # 📝 Publications